Pray4Lovee/pezkuwi-sdk/substrate/frame/src/MAINTAIN.md

-# Maintaining `polkadot-sdk-frame`
+# Maintaining `pezkuwi-sdk-frame`

-This document provides guidelines for maintaining the `polkadot-sdk-frame` umbrella crate.
+This document provides guidelines for maintaining the `pezkuwi-sdk-frame` umbrella crate.

 ## Code Organization